denten-books/plain-text/1-metaphor.md

 the page on the screen should correspond to a similar action on the disk.
 But the action does necessarily meet our expectations.
 The arrangement of information stored on the disk affords different physical actions from the arrangement of information on a page.
-An English-language character on the disk occupies eight bits on a disk where a print character occupies one.
+For example, an English-language character on the disk occupies eight bits on a disk where a print character occupies one.
 The disk can tolerate millions of rewrites, where the paper medium wears out after only a few.
 The paper inscription is visible to the naked eye where the digital inscription is not.

 The simulation is necessary perhaps, because the reading and writing of digital data can involve processes far outside of everyday experience.
 For